How to restore summer base flow with a decentralized water management

 That way, it can drastically reduce their dependence on unreliable municipal water supplies.
 Not only does this make life easier for the locals, but it also helps maintain healthy ecosystems in the surrounding areas.
 This amazing new technological setup is hailed as a game changer when it comes to helping alleviate poverty in some of the poorest regions of South Africa.

-How India has managed to decentralize their water resources
+How India has managed to decentralize their water resources with water pressure meter

 India has long been a country at the forefront of decentralized water resources initiatives.
 To that end, pitot tube pressure systems have been employed extensively to monitor and control water distribution throughout Indian rivers and irrigation channels.